Local Tax Codes

 Codes X, Y, and Z can be used to represent pay frequencies that are not addressed by the other selections. |

-Reference Code | An optional field to enter the name of a taxing agency, such as RITA or CCA, to be used when creating the W2 local tax electronic file.
-This code must be the same for all of the local tax code records associated with the taxing agency.
+Reference Code | The reference code for this local tax.
+This code is used for W2 reporting and may be required by the local tax agency to identify the specific tax jurisdiction on electronic and paper filings.
+This code must be the same across all local tax code records associated with the taxing agency.
 When creating the W2 local tax electronic file, ensure the following:

-The system checks the Municipal Code field in the first Local Tax table record containing that Reference code to determine if a local tax code is RITA, CCA, or neither.
+The system checks the Municipal Code field in the first Local Tax table record with that Reference code to determine whether the local tax code is RITA, CCA, or neither.
 If the first two characters of the Municipal Code for that Local Tax table record are R0 or W0, the W2 file is a RITA file.
 If the first two characters of the Municipal Code are CC, the W2 file is a CCA file.
 The limit is 10 characters. |

-Municipal Code | The Municipal code required by the local tax agency for W2 filing.
+Municipal Code | The municipal code required by the local tax agency for W2 reporting.
+This is the official code assigned by the taxing municipality that must appear on W2 forms to correctly identify the locality where the tax was withheld.
 This field must be populated for every local location for which the taxing agency has been entered under the Reference code.
 The limit is five characters. |

-Local FIPS Code | Enter the local FIPS code required by the local tax agency for W2 filing.
+Local FIPS Code | The local FIPS (Federal Information Processing Standards) code required by the local tax agency for W2 reporting.
+This is a standardized geographic code used to identify the specific county or locality on electronic W2 filings.
 Update this field before creating W2 records.
 The limit is six characters. |

-Locality Name | Enter the reporting entity required by the local tax agency for W2 filing.
+Locality Name | The reporting entity name required by the local tax agency for W2 reporting.
+This is the official name of the taxing locality as it should appear on W2 forms and other tax documents submitted to the agency.
 Update this field before creating W2 records.
 The limit is 40 characters. |